singaporetech/immersification-wip-locomotion/README.md

 [![CHI '22 Video Presentation](https://github.com/singaporetech/immersification-wip-locomotion/blob/main/images/locomotion-setups.jpg)](https://youtu.be/vT0VGSpjBsE)

+A preview of the experience can also be seen in the following video.

+https://github.com/singaporetech/immersification-wip-locomotion/assets/3528274/ce3c5ba8-dc9d-457d-b0c8-b28f5d782176

 The paper can be accessed at [ACM DL](https://dl.acm.org/doi/abs/10.1145/3491102.3501975) and you can reference us in LaTeX with the following bibtex:

-https://github.com/singaporetech/immersification-wip-locomotion/assets/3528274/ce3c5ba8-dc9d-457d-b0c8-b28f5d782176

 ```
 @inproceedings{10.1145/3491102.3501975,